Higher order Magnus expansions for driven two-level quantum dynamics: Floquet Quasienergies and the Rabi model

 \subsubsection{Region III: \(\omega < |g|\) and \(\omega <|\Delta|\)}

-The last parameter regime that we consider is given by \(\omega < |g|\) and \(\omega <|\Delta|\), which means the driving is relatively slow-varying.
+The last parameter regime left to consider is given by \(\omega < |g|\) and \(\omega <|\Delta|\), which intuitively means the driving is relatively slow-varying.
 We expect the adiabatic picture explained in Sec.~\ref{sec:non-adiabatic} to be a suitable choice.
-We repeat Eq.~\eqref{eq:U_adiabatic_pic}, but now for the time-evolution over one period:
+We repeat Eq.~\eqref{eq:U_adiabatic_pic}, but now for the time-evolution over one period,

+where the definition of \(U_0\) in Eq.~\eqref{eq:psi_a} has been inserted.
 Since the Hamiltonian is periodic, we have \(\Psi(T)=\Psi(0)\).
-Furthermore, \(\Phi(T)\) contributes the dynamical phase, whereas under the adiabatic approximation \(U_a(T)\) is only responsible for the geometrical, so-called Berry phase\cite{BerryPhase1984}.
+Furthermore, \(\Phi(T)\) contributes the dynamical phase, whereas under the adiabatic approximation \(U_a(T)\) is only responsible for the geometric, so-called Berry phase\cite{BerryPhase1984}.
 Thus, in the adiabatic limit, we have

 for the quasienergy.
-For more detailed discussion of the dynamical/geometrical decomposition of the Floquet quasienergy, we refer the reader to\cite{SchindlerPRX2025}.
+The geometric contribution for single-axis driving considered here is zero.
+For a more detailed discussion of the dynamical/geometrical decomposition of the Floquet quasienergy in the more general case, we refer the reader to\cite{SchindlerPRX2025}.
 In the following, we apply the ME to the Rabi model and at the end of the next subsection, we show how to go beyond the adiabatic approximation.